paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 #### Effective Date
 Pub.
 L. 107–296, § 4, Nov.
 25, 2002, 116 Stat.
 2142, provided that: “This Act [see Tables for classification] shall take effect 60 days after the date of enactment [Nov.
 25, 2002].”

+#### Short Title of 2025 Amendment
+Pub.
+L. 119–60, div.
+H, title LXXXVI, § 8601, Dec.
+18, 2025, 139 Stat.
+1938, provided that: “This title [enacting [section 124n–1 of this title](./chapter-001-homeland-security-organization.md#section-124n-1), amending [section 124n of this title](./chapter-001-homeland-security-organization.md#section-124n), sections 10152 and 10381 of title 34, Crime Control and Law Enforcement, and [section 46307 of Title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section46307&num=0&edition=prelim), Transportation, enacting provisions set out as notes under sections 124n and 124n–1 of this title and listed in a table relating to sentencing guidelines set out as a note under [section 994 of Title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section994&num=0&edition=prelim), Judiciary and Judicial Procedure] may be cited as the ‘SAFER SKIES Act’.”

 #### Short Title of 2024 Amendment
+Pub.
+L. 118–186, § 1, Dec.
+23, 2024, 138 Stat.
+2636, provided that: “This Act [amending [section 182 of this title](./chapter-001-homeland-security-organization.md#section-182) and enacting provisions set out as notes under [section 182 of this title](./chapter-001-homeland-security-organization.md#section-182)] may be cited as the ‘Detection Equipment and Technology Evaluation to Counter the Threat of Fentanyl and Xylazine Act of 2024’ or the ‘DETECT Fentanyl and Xylazine Act of 2024’.”

+Pub.
+L. 118–165, § 1, Dec.
+23, 2024, 138 Stat.
+2581, provided that: “This Act [amending [section 609 of this title](./chapter-001-homeland-security-organization.md#section-609)] may be cited as the ‘First Responder Access to Innovative Technologies Act’.”

 Pub.
 L. 118–103, § 1, Oct.
 1, 2024, 138 Stat.
 1584, provided that: “This Act [amending [section 348 of this title](./chapter-001-homeland-security-organization.md#section-348) and enacting provisions set out as a note under [section 348 of this title](./chapter-001-homeland-security-organization.md#section-348)] may be cited as the ‘DHS Joint Task Forces Reauthorization Act of 2024’.”

 Pub.
 L. 118–96, § 1, Oct.
 1, 2024, 138 Stat.
 1569, provided that: “This Act [enacting [section 258 of this title](./chapter-001-homeland-security-organization.md#section-258), amending sections 252 and 253 of this title, and enacting provisions set out as notes under sections 252 and 258 of this title] may be cited as the ‘IMPACTT Human Trafficking Act’.”